 How long?
 10 minutes

 Why go?
-Its cute, you’ll probably stroll past it anyway, and you can tick it off the must-see list.
+It’s cute, you’ll probably stroll past it anyway, and you can tick it off the must-see list.

 Get cultured at the Royal Museums of Fine Arts